samueldsingh/data-engineering/interview_questions/15-oops.md

    child = Child()
    child.say_hello()

+   # Output is:
+   # Hello from Parent
+   # Hello from Child
    ```

    In this example, the `Child` class overrides the `say_hello()` method from the `Parent` class.
 By using `super()`, the child class can invoke the parent class's method before adding its own behavior.